 The Australian White Ibis — conservation takes a twist

-It probably seemed like a good idea at the time.
+It probably seemed straightforward enough at the time.
 Why not breed an Australian bird and release it in — wait for it — Australia.
 That can’t lead to any surprises, can it?

 In the 1960s some Australian White Ibises were caught in northern Victoria and brought down to southern Victoria, to put into an aviary.
-They managed to breed some, so some of the offspring were allowed outside the aviary, and wild birds were lured in to breed with them.
-You’tve probably already guessed where this is going, haven’t you.
+They managed to breed, so some of the offspring were allowed outside the aviary, and wild birds were lured in to breed with them.
+You’tve probably already guessed where this is going.
+By 1980, that small flock had grown to 1,600 birds.

-Sydney’s Taronga Zoo had their own experience with these birds.
+Sydney’s Taronga Zoo have their own story to tell.
 They too, started a colony, breeding them and allowing them to roam free in the zoo grounds.
 It was the first time the birds had bred so close to Sydney, and the ibis seemed to like the idea.

 That colony increased and has now spread all around Sydney.
 In some schools, the teachers train children how not to be intimidated by ibis.
 Otherwise the birds have been known to run up to the little kids and snatch their sandwiches out of their hands.
 The birds turn over bins and spread rubbish, hang around cafes, and dominate some of the best nesting spots that might have been used by other species.